klklklo/pynusinov/README.md

 Implementation of the Nusinov model for calculating the spectra of the extreme ultraviolet radiation of the Sun (EUV) in the wavelength range of 10-105 nm.
 This model calculates the ultraviolet spectra for an individual wavelength or a wavelength interval.
-The model is based on the idea of a linear dependence of radiation fluxes in intervals of unequal width on the intensity in the HeI helium line (l = 58.4 nm).
+The model is based on the idea of a linear dependence of radiation fluxes in intervals of unequal width on the intensity in the HeI helium line (λ = 58.4 nm).

 Input parameters:
 - flow in the Lyman-alpha line N<sub>La</sub> in lac unit (1 lac = 1 * 10<sup>15</sup> m<sup>-2</sup> s<sup>-1</sup>).